 You obviously have worked with a ton of video creators, people that are seeing enormous success with video.
-Can you speak to how succinct messaging and then repetition of that messaging has ultimately allowed them to experience the success that they’ve seen with video?
+Can you speak to how succinct messaging and then repetition of that messaging has ultimately allowed them to experience the success that they’ve seen with the video?

 Let me share a case study about sort of interesting succinct messaging and then I’ll toss it to Reza because we also have some interesting research about viewing and consumption habits of different generations as related to videos and YouTube.

 There’s a great chapter in the book.
 There’s a group called Extra Credits, which is a bunch of former gaming execs that make videos.
-They make some gaming videos but then they also started making education videos.
-For example, they teach the history of Rome’s Punic wars.
+They make some gaming videos but then they also started making educational videos.
+For example, they teach the history of Rome’s Punic Wars.
 Part of their challenge that they set out was can we apply some of the strategies that we use to make video games move quickly and pop and be appealing.
 Can we use those strategies to teach subjects that could be construed as overly dry or complex?
 They did it remarkably well.
 All of the skills that they had in the gaming space translated over.
 When you watch those videos, not only are they tremendously popular but they move really, really quickly and people appreciate that you can take a complex topic and it doesn’t feel like you’re taking your medicine.

 That’s really great for the B2B space where people are always trying to create messaging that sticks but not only for the person that they’re sending it to directly but also stuff that’s able to be passed around where people find value in it just beyond something that’s being sold to them.